 - Importation of whole cervid carcasses and high-risk carcass parts into South Dakota is restricted from other states, regardless of CWD status of the exporting state.
-Only the following portions of hunter-harvested cervid carcasses may be brought into South Dakota: cut and wrapped meat; quarters or other portions of meat with no part of the spinal column or head attached; antlers, hides or teeth; finished taxidermy mounts; and antlers attached to skull caps that are cleaned of all brain tissue. - EXCEPTIONS: Hunters could enter the state with a whole carcass if directly delivered to a licensed taxidermist, commercial processor, or to the hunters domicile within 24 hours of entering South Dakota AND dispose of all remaining carcass parts and other tissues taken from another state with a waste management provider or permitted landfill.
-Those carcasses only traveling through South Dakota would be exempt from this regulation.
+Only the following portions of hunter-harvested cervid carcasses may be brought into South Dakota: cut and wrapped meat; quarters or other portions of meat with no part of the spinal column or head attached; antlers, hides or teeth; finished taxidermy mounts; and antlers attached to skull caps that are cleaned of all brain tissue. - EXCEPTIONS: Hunters could enter the state with a whole carcass if directly delivered to a licensed taxidermist, game processor, or to the hunter's domicile within 24 hours of entering South Dakota AND dispose of all remaining carcass parts and other tissues taken from another state with a waste management provider or permitted landfill.
+Game processors licensed by USDA or AIB shall dispose of carcasses as required by the conditions associated with such license.

-- Create administrative rules that would establish the penalty and fines associated with the improper interstate transportation and disposal of carcasses. - Action: would require changes to South Dakota administrative rules via GFP Commission for big game transportation and carcass disposal for hunters, taxidermists and game processing facilities. - Supportive Information: provides a level of benefit in minimizing the spread of CWD via the anthropogenic movement of carcasses; South Dakota currently has no restriction on the interstate movement of carcasses.
-These suggested regulations still present a risk of CWD contaminated material being transported into South Dakota.
+- Those carcasses only traveling through South Dakota would be exempt from this regulation. - Create administrative rules that would establish the penalty and fines associated with the improper interstate transportation and disposal of carcasses. - Action: would require changes to South Dakota administrative rules via GFP Commission for big game transportation and carcass disposal for hunters, taxidermists and game processing facilities. - Supportive Information: provides a level of benefit in minimizing the spread of CWD via the anthropogenic movement of carcasses; South Dakota currently has no restriction on the interstate movement of carcasses.
+These suggested regulations still present a risk of CWD-contaminated material being transported into South Dakota.